General Summer PROGRAM Information

 Please click here to read Temple’s refund policy for summer programs.

-Qualified matriculated Temple students who wish to enroll as full-time students in the Full-length Summer Semester program at Temple University, Japan Campus, may apply for scholarships of up to $2,500 for the summer.
-Scholarship eligibility: Applicant must be a full-time, matriculated undergraduate at Temple University; be a U.S. citizen or permanent resident; receive need-based financial aid; and have a minimum cumulative grade point average of 2.75.
+- Qualified matriculated Temple students who wish to enroll as full-time students in the Full-length Summer Semester program at Temple University, Japan Campus, may apply for scholarships of up to $2,500 for the summer.
+To be eligible for an award, a student must be a full-time, matriculated undergraduate at Temple University; be a U.S. citizen or permanent resident; receive need-based financial aid; and have a minimum cumulative GPA of 2.75 for a summer scholarship.
 Temple students who meet the eligibility requirements will be considered for a scholarship if they submit their scholarship application and essay (available within the program application) by February 15.
 Selected finalists may be interviewed.

-For all other summer programs, a limited number of scholarships ranging from $1,000-$2,000 are awarded each summer to selected Temple students.
+- For all other summer programs, a limited number of scholarships ranging from $1,000-$2,000 are awarded each summer to selected Temple students.
 Scholarships are awarded on the basis of academic merit and financial need.
-Scholarship eligibility: Applicant must be enrolled as a full-time, matriculated student at Temple University; have a minimum cumulative grade point average of 2.75; enroll as a full-time student while abroad; receive need-based financial aid; and be a U.S. citizen or permanent resident.
+To be eligible for an award, a student must be enrolled as a full-time, matriculated student at Temple University; have a minimum cumulative grade point average of 2.75; enroll as a full-time student while abroad; receive need-based financial aid; and be a U.S. citizen or permanent resident.
 Temple students who meet the eligibility requirements will be considered for a scholarship if they submit their scholarship application and essay (available within the program application) by February 15.

-The Vira Heinz Endowment awards three $5,000 scholarships to Temple female students planning to spend a summer studying abroad and interested in leadership development and community service.
+- The Vira Heinz Endowment awards three $5,000 scholarships to Temple female students planning to spend a summer studying abroad and interested in leadership development and community service.
 Applicants must be rising sophomores or rising juniors during the summer they are planning to study abroad.
 Application Deadline: First Friday in November.
 For more information, visit http://www.viraheinz.pitt.edu/.
-Interested students should contact Sara Sequin (firstname.lastname@example.org) in Education Abroad for details.
+In addition to reading all of the application instructions on the Vira I. Heinz website, all Temple students should read the Temple University supplemental information and instructions.
+Interested students should contact Sara Sequin (email@example.com) in Education Abroad for details.

 for study abroad for U.S. citizens who are receiving Pell Grants.
 Selected